-The Society’s Field Research Programme, Migrants on the margins, is a five year project involving researchers from UK universities and international research partners.
-It focuses on the vulnerability and opportunities of migrants in some of the world’s most pressured cities, including Colombo (Sri Lanka), Dhaka (Bangladesh), Harare (Zimbabwe) and Hargeisa (Somaliland).
+The Society’s most recent Field Research Programme, Migrants on the margins, was a five year project involving researchers from UK universities and international research partners.
+It focused on the vulnerability and opportunities of migrants in some of the world’s most pressured cities, including Colombo (Sri Lanka), Dhaka (Bangladesh), Harare (Zimbabwe) and Hargeisa (Somaliland).

 Meet the project team behind 'Migrants on the margins', coordinated by Professor Michael Collyer from the University of Sussex.